-The critically endangered North Atlantic right whale is found in the Western North Atlantic, and the JAX region is included in their calving grounds, although typically in the shallow waters of the continental shelf.
-Several call types that have been described for the North Atlantic right whale include the scream, gunshot, blow, upcall, warble, and downcall (Parks and Tyack, 2005).
+The critically endangered North Atlantic right whale is found in the Western North Atlantic.
+Several call types have been described for the North Atlantic right whale, including the scream, gunshot, blow, upcall, warble, and downcall (Parks and Tyack, 2005).
 For low-frequency analysis, we examined the data for upcalls, which are approximately 1 second in duration and range between 80 Hz and 200 Hz, sometimes with harmonics (Figure 10).
-There were no detections for Northern Atlantic right whale calls during the recording period.
+There were no confirmed detections for North Atlantic right whale upcalls in this recording period.